 The first sign of puberty in girls is the beginning of breast development (thelarche).
 The formation of breast buds signifies the onset of thelarche.
 This typically occurs at around age 9-10 and they appear as small mounds with the breast and papilla elevated.
-Tanner staging is used to assess breast size/development with stages I-V.
+Tanner staging is used to assess breast size/development with stages I-V (shown below)

 The breasts consist of lobulated glandular tissue embedded in adipose tissue, separated by fibrous connective tissue.
 Following the clearance of placental oestrogens after birth, the breasts are in a dormant stage until puberty.
 In this dormant stage there are only lactiferous ducts with no alveoli.

 At puberty the increase in ovarian oestrogens causes the development of the lactiferous duct system as the ducts grow in branches with the ends forming the lobular alveoli (small, spheroidal masses).
+Mediated by progesterone, these lobules will increase in number through puberty.
 The breasts continue to increase in size following menarche due to increased fat deposition.
 Throughout the menstrual cycle, oestrogen and progesterone affect the breast size and composition.